An increasing number of families are turning to homeschooling in Romania as an alternative to public school.

 “He also attends a science centre where he is preparing for international conferences and competitions led by a very passionate professor.
-He enjoys other activities like programming, gaming, building robots etc and we are always looking for new places and people to fulfil his curiosity.”Apply Now
+He enjoys other activities like programming, gaming, building robots etc and we are always looking for new places and people to fulfil his curiosity.”Enquire Now

 The majority of the Wolsey Hall Oxford IGCSE and A Level courses follow the Cambridge International Exam board courses which are welcomed at Universities worldwide.
 Below is a comparison of Romanian qualifications and the equivalent Wolsey Hall Oxford courses.